 Monthly trainings could not take place without the full engagement of community partners, who provide experts to present on various topics, role players for scenario based training segment, consumers and family members for panels, and facilities to tour during the site visit segment of the week.
 CIT Broward thrives because it engages our entire system of care.
+Refresher trainings are also provided periodically.

-XXIV.
+XXVI.
 SOAR Requirements